 - Pipe a generous amount of the matcha frangipane on each croissant.
 Place the top halves of each croissant on top of the frangipane.
 Use any remaining frangipane to pipe a line on top of each croissant and press sliced almonds on top to stick to the frangipane (optional).

-- Bake for about 20 minutes until deep golden brown and very crispy.
+- Bake for about 20-25 minutes until deep golden brown and very crispy.
 Let croissants cool on the baking sheet.
-Dust with powdered sugar and matcha powder.
-Enjoy while warm or once cooled!
+Dust with powdered sugar and enjoy while warm or once cooled!